 The danger of not planning your day

-My role involves much interaction with my colleagues, and clients, often in multiple time zones, and if I don't plan my day out properly and end up reacting to every email that comes in immediately, my productivity and quality of work suffers.
+My role involves much interaction with my colleagues, and clients, often in multiple time zones, and if I don't plan my day out properly and end up reacting to every email that comes in immediately, my productivity and quality of work suffer, and days can stretch out longer and longer.

 The lure of chores